sunnyyehuda/harris_corner_detector/README.md

 # harris_corner_detector
-This program implement the Harris algorithm for corner detection. using the Sobel filter to extract the derivatives of the image in X axis and the Y axis.
+This program implement the Harris algorithm for corner detection. using the Sobel filter to extract the derivatives of the image in X axis and the Y axis. then construct the tensor setup matrix and calculate the minimum eigenvalue for each set of coordinate at the image if the minimum eigenvalue is above the threshold (300), mark the point (corner).

 # Requirements
 - python 3.7 (tested)